6 Italian Christmas Traditions

 4. Befana The Witch

-In addition to their Christmas gifts, children in some parts of Italy, including Rome, get sweets and treats from a friendly witch named Befana.
+In some parts of Italy, including Rome, children receive sweets and treats from a friendly witch named Befana in addition to their Christmas gifts.

-On the night of 5th January, the eve of Epiphany Day, Befana travels all around Italy on her broomstick to fill your stockings with sweets and gifts, only if you have been good all year.
-If you haven’t been so good, she will likely find you still, but only to leave a few lumps of coal instead.
+On the night of 5th January, the eve of Epiphany Day, Befana travels across Italy on her broomstick, filling stockings with sweets and gifts for those who have been good all year.
+If you haven’t been so good, she might still visit but will leave a few lumps of coal instead.

-So if you are on the Via Francigena in Italy at Christmas time, don’t forget to leave your stockings by the Christmas tree and a small glass of wine and some food for the Buona Befana on the eve of the Epiphany.
-Like Santa, Befana is difficult to spot, but according to legend, she may appear at a window in Piazza Navona in Rome on Epiphany Day.
+If you are on the Via Francigena in Italy during Christmas, hang your stockings by the Christmas tree and leave a small glass of wine and some food for Buona Befana on the eve of Epiphany.
+Like Santa, Befana is elusive, but legend has it that she may appear at a window in Piazza Navona in Rome on Epiphany Day.

-If you make it to Rome around those dates, it is well worth going to the Piazza to have a look.
-Fornovo di Taro, in Parma on the Via Francigena, hosts an annual festival dedicated to Befana on the 5th and 6th of January.
-In the meantime, here’s a little poem about Befana the witch:
+If you’re in Rome around this time, it’s well worth visiting Piazza Navona to see if you can see her.
+In Fornovo di Taro, Parma, on the Via Francigena, an annual festival dedicated to Befana is held on the 5th and 6th of January.
+Here’s a little poem about Befana, the Witch:

 La Befana vien di notte (The Befana comes by night)